garimasc/emotional_classification/README.md

 I have always been curious about understanding more about human behaviour, and using data as the means to do so.
 The initial idea behing this project was sparked by watching *Inside Out 2* earlier this summer, and my motivation here is to strengthen my foundation in classification techniques, and build my skill-set in text analytics and Natural Language Processing (NLP).

 ## Data Overview
-The data for this project was sources from 2 different labeled Kaggle datasets:
+The data for this project was sourced from 3 different labeled Kaggle datasets:
 1. **Emotion Classification NLP:** 7000 rows with 4 labeled emotions: anger, fear, joy, sadness

     https://www.kaggle.com/datasets/anjaneyatripathi/emotion-classification-nlp/data